Kim Estes McCarty

 Kim brings over 20 years of experience in community relations, marketing, communications, human resources and fundraising to PlatteForum.
-Kim’s most recent position was as the director of Marketing & Development with the Art Students League where she helped ASLD create new funding sources while dramatically increasing the League’s exposure.
+Kim’s most recent position was as the director of Marketing & Development with the Art Students League of Denver (ASLD), where she helped the organization create new funding sources ,while dramatically increasing the ASLD’s exposure.
 Kim studied journalism and art at Arizona State University and continues to dabble in visual art and creative writing as a hobby.
-She has volunteered for multiple nonprofit organizations, has sat on multiple boards including the Art District on Santa Fe, and is a member of the DAM Associates and MCA Denver.
+She has volunteered for multiple nonprofit organizations, has sat on multiple boards including the Art District on Santa Fe.
+She is a member of the DAM Associates and MCA Denver.
+Contact at email@example.com